About the Group

 Recent Scientific Publications

-- On the survival of zombie vortices in protoplanetary discs
+- On dust-gas gravitational instabilities in protoplanetary discs